Top 10 Best Pixar Movies

 14 Finding Dory

-There are many sequels I know of that feel forced, what is extended doesn't quite make sense for the original, but this movie was an exception to all of that.
-This felt like a true natural extension of Finding Nemo, making this particular sequel made complete sense; Dory's story and origin was an important one to make and expand onto, it was a legitimate reason to make a sequel.
-Unlike some other sequel movies I know, this one did complete justice to the original.
+There are many sequels I know of that feel forced, where what is extended doesn't quite make sense for the original, but this movie was an exception to all of that.
+This felt like a true natural extension of Finding Nemo, making this particular sequel made complete sense.
+Dory's story and origin were important to tell and expand upon, it was a legitimate reason to make a sequel.
+Unlike some other sequels I know, this one did complete justice to the original.

-That seen with the truck falling in slow motion!
+That scene with the truck falling in slow motion!
 I cried from laughter!
-I had to look away I was laughing so hard!
-I open my eyes for one second and two sea lions (or seals I don't know) got slapped in the face by a gigantic falling fish!
-Oh that was comedy gold!
+I had to look away because I was laughing so hard!
+I opened my eyes for one second, and two sea lions (or seals, I don't know) got slapped in the face by a gigantic falling fish!
+Oh, that was comedy gold!
 Besides the truck scene, the movie was AMAZING!
 Still deciding if it was better than the first...
-Yeah, finding dory might of been slightly better.
+Yeah, Finding Dory might have been slightly better.
 You have to see this movie no matter who you are!

 15 Monsters University

-Monsters University is definitely my favorite Pixar movie of all the time!
-While Up and The Good Dinasour got me so emotional, Toys Story and Brave got me hyped, and Wall-E and Monsters Inc got me relieved and really connected to them, Monsters University manages to get me exotic, hyped, enthusiastic, relieved, and emotional altogether.
-It has such a developed plot, beautiful graphics, peaceful soundtrack, lovely characters, exciting events to live with, and most importantly:
+Monsters University is definitely my favorite Pixar movie of all time!
+While Up and The Good Dinosaur got me so emotional, Toy Story and Brave got me hyped, and Wall-E and Monsters Inc. got me feeling relieved and really connected to them, Monsters University manages to get me excited, hyped, enthusiastic, relieved, and emotional all at once.
+It has such a developed plot, beautiful graphics, a peaceful soundtrack, lovely characters, and exciting events to experience.
+Most importantly:

-It got something to relate and get connected with.
-It got such complex morals...something that many movies actually contradict with it.
+It got something to relate to and connect with.
+It presents such complex morals... something that many movies actually contradict.

-While many movies explain us about how we succeed in many things the more we try, this movie literally explains the OPPOSITE.
-Monsters University has taught me that us humans are not good at everything no matter how we try; and if even if we did, we won't be mastering them.
-Each one of us should accept his/her strengths, weaknesses, benefits, and disadvantages and ...more
+While many movies tell us that we succeed in many things the more we try, this movie explains the OPPOSITE.
+Monsters University has taught me that we humans are not good at everything no matter how much we try.
+And even if we did, we wouldn't be mastering them.
+Each one of us should accept his or her strengths, weaknesses, benefits, and disadvantages and continue living within them.
+Mike tried his best to impress everyone with his scaring techniques by working and studying hard, but he failed to do so.
+However, instead of hitting a bird with a stone, he hit three birds with one.

-I liked this movie, its not better than the original but I felt like it expanded the world in such a great way.
-Also that one scene with Screenslaver jump scaring Elastigirl freaked me out.
-I jumped right out of my seat in the theaters.
+I liked this movie.
+It's not better than the original, but I felt like it expanded the world in such a great way.
+Also, that one scene with Screenslaver jump-scaring Elastigirl freaked me out.
+I jumped right out of my seat in the theater.
 I loved Bob trying to be a good parent.
 "MATH IS MATH!"
-This movie was great and you should watch it.
+This movie was great, and you should watch it.

 Quick History:

 I'm not the biggest Toy Story fan.
-The movies are good, but I don't like watching them.
+The movies are good, but I don't enjoy watching them.
 So, when I found out Pixar was making a fourth film, I wasn't interested.
-Trailers came out and I still wasn't interested.
+Trailers came out, and I still wasn't interested.
 Then, I saw Chris Stuckmann's "Toy Story 4" review.
 He really liked it, so I decided to give it a chance.
 A few days ago, I was at McDonald's with my mom.
 She was looking through films playing in theaters.
 "Toy Story 4" was an option, so I decided to check it out.
-I went in with low expectations, and came out with my mind blown.
-This isn't just the best Toy Story movie, it's one of the best films I've ever seen!
-I love everything about this movie!
-I can't think of anything I didn't like! definitely the best Pixar film I've ever seen.
+I went in with low expectations and came out with my mind blown.
+This isn't just the best Toy Story movie.
+It's one of the best films I've ever seen.
+I love everything about this movie.
+I can't think of anything I didn't like.
+It is definitely the best Pixar film I've ever seen.

-While Toy Story 3 did tie up a lot of loose ends so satisfyingly, Toy Story 4 provided some more ends to other things that weren't quite tied up yet.
-The main one diving more into the character Bo Pete, who wasn't really given a satisfactory ending before.
-Her character was much more fleshed out, giving her a chance to better end her story.
-Any other character whom wasn't really finished in the best way they could, namely Woody and Jessie, were now given a place that completely satisfies their character story.
+While Toy Story 3 did tie up a lot of loose ends so satisfyingly, Toy Story 4 provided closure to other aspects that weren't quite addressed before.
+The main one delved more into the character Bo Peep, who wasn't given a satisfactory conclusion previously.
+Her character was much more fleshed out, giving her a chance for a proper send-off.
+Other characters who weren't finished in the best way they could be, namely Woody and Jessie, were now given endings that completely satisfy their character arcs.

 19 Onward

-I'll be honest, when I was going to see this for the first time, I wasn't expecting anymore than just a simple D&D adventure, but boy was I wrong, this movie was so much more than what I thought it would be.
-It was humanistic story, a very moving one too.
-The stories of the two brothers, each with their distinct character, and the story of their past, it all worked well to build up a great emotional story.
+I'll be honest, when I was going to see this for the first time, I wasn't expecting more than just a simple D&D adventure.
+But boy, was I wrong.
+This movie was so much more than what I thought it would be.
+It was a humanistic story, a very moving one too.
+The stories of the two brothers, each with their distinct character, and the story of their past, all worked well to build up a great emotional story.

 To keep it simple, this movie was great!
 There was nothing wrong with this movie, and I am glad Pixar decided to make an original film after a decade of mostly sequels and prequels.
 The animation was absolutely stunning, and the expression of love and value was really touching.
 This movie makes you cry like any other Pixar movie, and it is the perfect family movie to watch.